atk4/book/en/agiletoolkit-overview.rst

 safely invest your time into learning Agile Toolkit knowing that the next release is not going to turn on it's head.

+Additionally - the object-oriented nature of Agile Toolkit allows to maintain a one-release compatibility.
+For example, application written for 4.2 will also work nicely on 4.3 with a help of "Compatbility" controller.

 Object-oriented, not Class-oriented
 '''''''''''''''''''''''''''''''''''